cyberbotics/webots-doc/reference/supervisor.md

 **Description**

 The `wb_supervisor_simulation_reset()` function sends a request to the simulator process, asking it to reset the simulation immediately.
-The simulation is not entirely destructed and reconstructed like when calling `wb_supervisor_reload_world`, but the initial state of all the nodes is restored, which is way faster.
+The simulation is not entirely destructed and reconstructed like when calling `wb_supervisor_world_reload`, but the initial state of all the nodes is restored, which is way faster.
 This function resets also the seed of the random number generator used in Webots, so that noise-based simulations can be be reproduced identically after calling this function.
 There are currently some limitations to the reset, The nodes removed from the simulation (either manually or from a Supervisor) are not re-imported during the reset.
 Furthermore, changes to node fields done manually or using a Supervisor are not reverted.